 - If your scholar is unable to attend school due to illness or other extenuating circumstances, please contact your child’s teacher and submit an absence note.
-(Form to come)
+(Absence Form Link)

 - Grading: Students will receive letter grades.
 Grades will be based on a combination of student effort, classwork, and assessment grades.
 Students must turn in assignments on time in order to receive full credit.
 If you have questions about your child’s performance, please contact your child’s teacher.